sofiabsv/sofiabsv/README.md

 > “In the middle of difficulty lies opportunity.”  - Albert Einstein

 🎓 **Media Informatics student at HTWK Leipzig (5th semester)**
-⚙️ Passionate about software development and constantly learning new technologies
+⚙️ Passionate about software development, design and constantly learning new technologies

 ### Technology